aservet1/jRAPL/README.md

 used `sudo modprobe msr` since the last time the system booted.

 Maven is required to build the Java part of the library.

+Currently supported on Intel processors with Linux OS.

 ## How to use
 Build the jRAPL jar with the Makefile in the root of this project.
 It will trigger sub-Makefiles and Maven to build and piece together